mosesajire/portfolio-project/README.md

 To browse this web app offline, simply follow these instructions:

+- To view the app online, visit https://mosesajire.github.io/portfolio-project
+- To view the app offline, please follow the steps below:
-- To begin, you need to download the repository to your computer.
+  * Clone or download the repository to your computer.
-- Extract the downloaded zip file.
+  * Extract the downloaded zip file.
-- Open the index.html file with a browser.
+  * Open the index.html file with a browser.
-- Start browsing.
+  * Start browsing.
-- Please note that internet connection will be required to access the links present on the web app.
+  * Note that internet connection will be required to access the links present on the web app.

 Thank you.